ryumatsuura/ryumatsuura.github.io/index.md

 ---

 <p>
-I am a fourth-year economics PhD student at Northwestern University.
+I am a fifth-year economics PhD student at Northwestern University.
 My research interest lies at the intersection of development economics and political economy.
 </p>